-It was harder for me to stop being an enabler than it was to change any other bad habit in my life.
+Don’t be distressed because this is a great place for an enabler to be.
+Once you understand how enabling works and know it’s doing more harm than good in whatever situation you’re in, you can stop.
+Now, I’ll be honest and say it was harder for me to stop being an enabler than it was to change any other bad habit in my life.
 Yes, enabling is a bad habit, but it can be much more than that.
-It can be an addiction which hurts both the enabler and the person the enabler wants to help.
+It can be an addiction that hurts both the enabler and the person the enabler wants to help.
 But let’s look at the word, which can be confusing.
 Enabling is helpful and necessary in some situations.
-With technology enabling apps, for example, means turning them on.
+Technology enabling apps, for example, means turning them on.
 It has a good connotation.

 Enabling Has No Rewards

 Jenna, a mom fixer like me said,

 “My children, for whom I worked so hard didn’t appreciate my efforts at all.
 My husband only gave me grief by finding fault when everything wasn’t perfect.
 And our household was far from perfect.
 I was always upset.”